WellPoint cuts forecast as quarterly profit misses view

 Excluding items, WellPoint reported earnings of $2.04 per share, 4 cents below analysts' average estimate, according to Thomson Reuters I/B/E/S.

-WellPoint said it saw an increase in the use of medical services during the quarter, stemming from a rise in physician office visits and outpatient services such as colonoscopies and physical therapy.
+WellPoint said it saw an increase in use of medical services during the quarter, stemming from an increase in physician office visits.

 Americans' low use of healthcare services has proved to be a boon for health insurers over the past two years by reducing their medical claim costs and increasing profit.
 But investors have been bracing for utilization to start rising again.